 - In the ApexSQL menu, click ApexSQL Refactor

-From the Other refactors sub-menu select the Split table option:
+From the Other refactors sub-menu select the Split table command:

 - Specify the name and the schema of the new table